Men Who Made Burry Port

 Alexander Parkes was a chemist and prolific inventor, primarily remembered as the inventor of the first synthetic plastic.
-Parkes took out at least 46 patents during his career, most of them relating to electroplating processes.
-He was one of the first to propose introducing small amounts of phosphorus into metal alloys to enhance their strength.
+Parkes took out at least around 66 patents during his career, most of them relating to electroplating processes.

 During this time, Parkes made one of his most significant inventions, which was a method of extracting silver from lead ore.
 This procedure, commonly called the Parkes process, involves adding zinc to lead and melting the two together.
 When stirred, the molten zinc reacts and forms compounds with any silver and gold present in the lead.
 These zinc compounds are lighter than the lead and, on cooling, form a crust that can be readily removed.
-This was used at Sims’ works at Llanelly.
+This was used at Nevill, Sims, Druce and Co.
+Works at Llanelly.

 After leaving South Wales, he is recorded as marrying Mary Ann Roderick in Gloucester in 1854.

 Around 1855 Parkes’s most memorable invention was made, when he produced a flexible, durable material called Parkesine, from a mixture of chloroform and castor oil.
+It was described as “a substance hard as horn, but as flexible as leather, capable of being cast or stamped, painted, dyed or carved.”
 This led to the development of the first plastic, celluloid.
 Parkesine was displayed at the 1862 Great International Exhibition in London and the 1867 Exhibition in Paris, receiving medals on both occasions.

 According to the 1861 Census, he was then a “tube manufacturer, living in St Thomas, Birmingham, with ten others of the Parkes family.
 In 1865, Alexander Parkes was manager of Stephenson Metal Tube and Copper Roller Co, Liverpool Street, Birmingham.
 In 1871, he was still living with 10 others of the Parkes family, with a title of “chemist”, and living in Erdington, Birmingham.

 In 1866 he established the Parkesine Company in London, regarded as laying the foundations of the plastics industry.
+Unfortunately it closed in 1868.
+The patent was further developed by J.W.Hyatt and Baekeland in USA.
 In 1881 he left Birmingham and moved to London.
 He died in West Dulwich, near London, on June 29th 1890.